qzaidi/obcache/README.md

 var obcache = require('obcache');

-// create a cache with max 10000 items and a TTL of 300 seconds var cache = new obcache.Create({ max: 10000, maxAge: 300 });
+// create a cache with max 10000 items and a TTL of 300 seconds var cache = new obcache.Create({ max: 10000, maxAge: 300, compress: false });

 ```

 The max parameter above indicates the maximum keys that can be cached.
 If your values are variable sized and you want a finer control
 on cache memory usage, specify maxSize instead.
 If no max is specified, max keys supported are Inifinity, and size
-of the cache will be governed by maxAge alone.
+of the cache will be governed by maxAge alone. compress parameter will enable compression if set to true.

 Then wrap your original function like this